Dynamic Mean-Field Theory for Continuous Random Networks: The edge of chaos

 \section{The edge of chaos}

-In this section, we derive the largest Lyapunov exponent of a random NN that allows us to assess the conditions under which the network transitions into the chaotic regime.
-We adapt the techniques developed in \cite{Sompolinsky et al}, \cite[Chapter 10]{Helias et al}, \cite{Grosvenor-Jefferson}.
+In this section, we derive the largest Lyapunov exponent of a random NN of type (\ref{Eq_Network_gneral}), which allows us to assess the conditions under which the network transitions into the chaotic regime.
+We adapt formally the techniques developed in \cite{Sompolinsky et al}, \cite[Chapter 10]{Helias et al}, \cite{Grosvenor-Jefferson}.
 However, this task is not straightforward because new features appear in the continuous case.